Eswatini Privacy Centre

 Compliance

-We only access, use and disclose personal data without consent in exceptional circumstances where necessary to:
+We only access, use and disclose personal information without consent in exceptional circumstances where necessary to:

 • Comply with the law or a legal process served on us